 Maybe Daria had been a little hasty.
 But she didn’t want to end up like Jolda, living someone else’s life and always at the mercy of those stronger than her.
-The powerful weren’t all bad.
+The powerful weren’t always bad.
 Tomal was okay.
 But for every Tomal there were a dozen Syndas, Johannas, and Hetherias.
 Better to stay invisible and live on her terms with the people she trusted.

 She started down the street as the first raindrops splashed against the flagstones.

 Jane glanced down at herself, tallying up the paint stains and patches of worn fabric.
-She’d bathed again that morning and made another short visit to the Temple.
+She’d bathed again that morning and made another short visit to the temple.

 ALMSIVI willing, she’d soon have a patron.

 Jane knocked.
 A Bosmer servant opened it up, his black eyes suspicious.